 Offering the same satin-finished body that is nicely accented with glossy black ceramic bezel, the new timekeeper still looks tool-like, there is nothing ‘subtle’ about this deliberately rough model.

-Its shape not only allows the timepiece to sit quite comfortably on a normal wrist but also makes it look a bit more slender than an average diving watch of this size.
-The unidirectional bezel, with its signature six studs and (again, deliberately) thick profile not only gives this time measuring device even more energetic appearance but also makes it more comfortable to set the diving timer even while wearing thick gloves.
+Its shape not only allows the Aquaracer to sit comfortably on a normal wrist but also makes it look a bit more slender than an average diving watch of this size.
+The unidirectional bezel, with its signature six studs and (again, deliberately) thick profile not only gives this time measuring device an even more energetic appearance but also makes it more comfortable to set the diving timer even while wearing thick gloves.

 On the other hand (at least, when it comes to chronographs), wearing this thing with a business suit may prove problematic, especially if you are not a man of heroic proportions.
 It may just be too brutal for some.